Updated: Feb 21

 Through our journey we have found that talking about mental health will not make it manifest in your child.
 Talking helps to put words to their feelings – the first step to getting help.

 We desperately want to change the narrative around mental health.
 The statistics on teen suicides are heartbreaking.
 We are speaking out to let people know “you are not alone.”
 The shame and stigma that needlessly surround mental health issues keep many people isolated and so they suffer alone in silence.
-But those simple words – you are not alone – can change and even save lives.
+But those four simple words – "you are not alone" – can change and even save lives.

 Those four words say what other words can’t – I see you, I hear you, I believe you and though I don’t have the answer, the solution or the magic pill to make it all go away, you will not go through this by yourself.
 Anyone who has been through a difficult time knows that it can be very lonely – no one understands, no one has been through this, no one can help me are just some of the lies we tell ourselves.
 But when you tell someone or ask for help, your whole world changes – you are not alone anymore.
 You have support, encouragement and compassion and you can start to see the daylight again.